Last updated on February 10th, 2026 at 10:52 am

 But don’t take my word for it.
 I recommend calling or emailing them for early check in or late check out requests.

-I can’t tell you from my experience because, like I mentioned, it’s a long holiday weekend and we showed up on the tail end.
-Which is still a busy time.
-Lots of guests were checking out which meant housekeeping is still busy keeping house.
+I can’t tell you from my experience because, as I mentioned, it’s a long holiday weekend, and we arrived at the tail end, which is still a busy time.
+Lots of guests were checking out, which meant housekeeping is still busy keeping house.

-We arrived around 3:30pm and could already tell from the line ahead of us people weren’t getting their room key at the moment.
-When it came to our turn we got the same message and were told we had to wait thirty minutes to an hour.
+We arrived around 3:30pm and could already tell from the line ahead of us that people weren’t getting their room key at the moment.
+When it came to our turn, we received the same message and were told we had to wait between thirty minutes and an hour.

 Which is not a big deal.